jordanul/MS-Project-1/README.md

 #### Strategy

-Questions I have condidered during my research include:
+Questions I have considered during my research include:
+* Who is likely to use this site?

+*Who are my target Audience?

-Who is likely to use this site: Target Audience?
-My target audience is people who may be looking to save money by being rewardded for their patronage no matter the shopping format.
+My target audience is people who may be looking to save money by being rewarded for their patronage no matter the shopping format.
+My target also includes business who may have seen or notice Kae's partnership with other larger brands and want to research how/if it would be beneficial for them to also develop a partnership.

-Is the content relevant?
-I will need to make sure that the site looks professional, is accessible and asy for navigate for all users.
-I will also need to make sure that the site contains relevant information that users may be looking to find on a first or returning visit.
+*Is the content relevant?

+In order to achieve this, I'll need to make sure that the site looks professional, is accessible and easy to navigate for all users and contains relevant information that users may be looking to find on a first or returning visit.

+* Company Goals

-Company Goals: I would love Kae to become an official option for international stores to have their customers use.
+I would love Kae to become an official option for international stores to have their customers use.
 Alot of people rely on loyalty points whether it be when they are low on money,just would like a freebie or are doing large shops for events (such as Christmas or parties) and frequently will save points over periods of time to use for these specific purposes.Given the current economic climate across the world, if Kae were established in the regions mentioned on the site, it could be a large help to all kinds of people.

 #### Scope